 For more information on the FinDock Payment API, please see:

-To use the FinDock API a connection with FinDock WebHub is required.
+To use the Payment API, a connection with FinDock WebHub is required.
 Please see:

 Planning data migration